chaseruskin/orbit/docs/src/commands/run.md

 ## __NAME__

-run - plan and build a target in a single step
+run - prepare and execute a target

 ## __SYNOPSIS__